goodshuffle/goodshuffle-developer-site/content/docs/setup/wordpress.md

 1. Configure the plugin to use you public web key.
 1. Create a page to display a basic gallery.

+If you prefer a narrated walk-through, checkout our [WordPress Setup Youtube video](https://youtu.be/JNmhzDPFcKA).

 ## Detailed Walk-Through

 ### Activation